MP Estate Planning UK

 SituationBenefit of Deed of Variation

-Disputes Among BeneficiariesResolves conflicts by allowing redistribution of assets
+Disputes Among BeneficiariesResolves conflicts by allowing a voluntary redistribution that all parties agree to

-Changing Distribution of AssetsEnables changes to be made to suit current family needs
+Changing Distribution of AssetsEnables the estate distribution to reflect current family circumstances and tax-planning opportunities

 Alternatives to a Deed of Variation